basst22778/TWANG32-PlatformIO/README.md

     1. Screw holes for fixing the knob and spring (since they like to twist when playing, which can skew the gyro readings)
     1. All holes ready for [M3 self-tapering screws](https://www.amazon.de/dp/B0DGGC9ZYC) (though regular M3 screws will work as well)
     1. A small external splitter/junction box, so you can add the power supply separately and closer to the LED strip
+    1. Alternative bases with mounting holes for screwing them down

 ![TWANG32](http://www.buildlog.net/blog/wp-content/uploads/2018/03/twang32_enclosure.jpg)